vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Install network fabric or VXLAN.
 ___
-You install the network infrastructure components in your virtual environment on a per‐cluster level for each vCenter server, which deploys the required software on all hosts in the cluster.
+You install the network infrastructure components in your virtual environment on a per-cluster level for each vCenter server, which deploys the required software on all hosts in the cluster.
 This software is also referred to as an NSX vSwitch.
 When a new host is added to this cluster, the required software is automatically installed on the newly